 To help you keep them in the best shape while maximizing space, we created this guide on the best ways to store, clean, and organize every skirt and dress you own.
 It’ll keep everything from your jean skirts to your designer ball gowns in the best possible condition.

-1. Edit your collection
+2. Edit your collection

 Experts agree: When organizing your clothes, you should always take an initial stock of which items you actually wear and which ones have been gathering dust.
 But it doesn’t have to be quite as dramatic as “purging” your wardrobe.

-“I like edit,” says Laura Cattano, a professional organizer in New York.
+“I like editing,” says Laura Cattano, a professional organizer in New York.
 “Editing is a thoughtful process.
 If you’re going to edit your clothes, you should know your style ahead of time.
 How do you want to look?
 What’s your lifestyle?
 That’s the step everyone skips, and they can’t figure out why they can’t get their closets organized.”

 Go through these questions as you look over your skirts and dresses.
 If you find something that doesn’t fit your look or lifestyle, put it in a pile for Goodwill.